Master’s Medal Application 2022

 The winner will be invited to receive their medal and purse at the Company’s Court Luncheon at Apothecaries’ Hall in London on Wednesday 5 October 2022.
 Further publicity for the individual and any sponsoring employer, practice or academic institution can be expected as the Medal award will be featured in press releases and via social media channels.

-* Separate Calls for Submission and online application forms for The Ruskell Medal and The Fincham Medal are also available on the website www.spectaclemakers.com.
-Please note that candidates may not apply for more than one medal in the same year.
-No-one will be awarded the same medal more than once.
-Winners of the Master’s Medal may progress to apply for the Ruskell Medal, and winners of the Ruskell Medal may in turn apply for the Fincham Medal at an appropriate later stage in their careers.
+* Previous winners of the Master’s Medal may not reapply and candidates may not apply for more than one medal in the same year.
+Winners of the Master’s Medal may progress to apply for the Ruskell Medal, and winners of the Ruskell Medal may in turn apply for the silver Fincham Medal at an appropriate later stage in their careers.
+A separate Call for Submission and online application form for The Ruskell Medal is also available on the website www.spectaclemakers.com.
+Details of the Fincham Medal award process for 2022 will be published later in the year.